MmedaraU/study-notes/html-and-html5.md

 ## Naming Conventions for files
 1. Use proper suffixes: HTML and XHTML files must end with `.html`.
 Web graphics must be labelled according to their format, `.gif`, `.png`, `.jpg`, `.jpeg`, etc.

-2. Never use character spaces within filenames: An underline or hyphen is often used to visually seperate words within filenames.
+2. Never use character spaces within filenames: An underline or hyphen is often used to visually separate words within filenames.

 3. Avoid special characters: Filenames should be limited to letters, numbers, underscores, hyphens, and periods.